 Unique to the chain is the Earls Test Kitchen.
 This restaurant is on Vancouver’s Hornby Street.
 It features new, chef-created dishes alongside their normal menu.
 After each trial period, new dishes are either scrapped or released to the rest of the group’s 68 or so locations.

 The Boathouse is a smaller chain.
 It started in Vancouver and has since expanded to four locations across the Lower Mainland.
-All four of the venues are waterfront which makes sense given the brand’s name and focus on seafood.
+All four are waterfront which makes sense given the brand’s name and focus on seafood.